microsoft/DirectX-Specs/d3d/D3D12EnhancedBarriers.md

 #### D3D12_BARRIER_ACCESS_NO_ACCESS

 Resource is inaccessible for read or write.
-Once a subresource access as been transitioned to BARRIER_ACCESS_NO_ACCESS, it must be be reactivated by a barrier with AccessBefore set to BARRIER_ACCESS_NO_ACCESS before using in the same ExecuteCommandLists scope.
+Once a subresource access has been transitioned to BARRIER_ACCESS_NO_ACCESS, it must be be reactivated by a barrier with AccessBefore set to BARRIER_ACCESS_NO_ACCESS before using in the same ExecuteCommandLists scope.

 Required in split barriers to mark the resource as inaccessible between initial and final split barrier pairs.